nichomueller/nichomueller.github.io/menu4.md

 @@im-100
 ![](/assets/topopt.png)
-*Figure 8: A compliant mechanism generated with topology optimization.*
+*Figure 8: A compliant mechanism generated with a topology optimization solver.*
 @@

 <!-- ## A novel adaptive, divergence-free discretization for the Stokes equations